 How does pure water window cleaning work

 The combined and accumulated effects of the technology improvement described so far and the stricter legislation in the window cleaning business lead to the proliferation of the water fed pole window cleaning.
-To summarise the process:
+Here’s the pure water window cleaning explaned:

 - Professional window cleaners take tap water and store it in a dedicated container inside their vehicle.

 - The tap water is passed through various types of purifying systems.

 - All solid particles are filtered from the water with reverse osmosis and deionisation.

 - The result is pure water ready for cleaning your windows, sills, fascias and whatever’s necessary.